supernifty/dovex/README.md

 [![Build Status](https://travis-ci.org/supernifty/dovex.svg?branch=master)](https://travis-ci.org/supernifty/dovex)

 # Dovex
-A web based tool to quickly provide an interactive overview and enable quick exploration of your dataset.
+Dovex (Data overview, visualization and exploration) is a web-based tool to quickly provide an interactive overview and enable quick exploration of your dataset.

 Use to identify columns of interest, explore correlations between inputs, and find problems in your input data.